 This is the completion of the project begun in CSD 401.
 The students will perform all coding, appropriate software and system testing, and a demonstration of the functioning system.
 Prerequisite: CSD 401.
-This is a studio course.
-2 credits.
+A studio course.
+2 credits

 CSD 403 - CSD Senior Project I